API Compatibility Policy¶

 Supported Backward Compatibility¶

-This section defines backward compatibilities that minor updates must maintain.
+This section defines backward compatibilities that revision updates must maintain.

 Developers are encouraged to use apparent names for objects of implementation details.
 For example, attributes outside of the documented APIs should have one or more underscores at the prefix of their names.

 Behaviors of Chainer implementation not stated in the documentation are undefined.
-Undocumented behaviors are not guaranteed to be stable between different minor/revision versions.
+Undocumented behaviors are not guaranteed to be stable between different revision versions.

-Revision update may also contain changes to undefined behaviors.
-Typical example is a bug fix.
+Even revision updates may contain changes to undefined behaviors.
+One of the typical examples is a bug fix.
 Another example is an improvement on implementation, which may change the internal object structures not shown in the documentation.
 As a consequence, even revision updates do not support compatibility of pickling, unless the full layout of pickled objects is clearly documented.

 Object Attributes and Properties¶

-Object attributes and properties are sometimes replaced by each other at minor updates.
+Object attributes and properties are sometimes replaced by each other.
 It does not break the user codes, except the codes depend on how the attributes and properties are implemented.

 Functions and Methods¶

-Methods may be replaced by callable attributes keeping the compatibility of parameters and return values in minor updates.
+Methods may be replaced by callable attributes keeping the compatibility of parameters and return values.
 It does not break the user codes, except the codes depend on how the methods and callable attributes are implemented.

 Exceptions and Warnings¶

 The specifications of raising exceptions are considered as a part of standard backward compatibilities.
-No exception is raised in the future versions with correct usages that the documentation allows, unless the API changing process is completed.
+No exception is raised in the future revision versions with correct usages that the documentation allows.

-On the other hand, warnings may be added at any minor updates for any APIs.
-It means minor updates do not keep backward compatibility of warnings.
+On the other hand, warnings may be added at any revision updates for any APIs.
+It means revision updates do not keep backward compatibility of warnings.

 Model Format Compatibility¶

-Objects serialized by official serializers that Chainer provides are correctly loaded with the higher (future) versions.
+Links and chains serialized by official serializers that Chainer provides are correctly loaded with the future versions.
 They might not be correctly loaded with Chainer of the lower versions.

-Current serialization APIs do not support versioning (at least in v1.6.1).
+Current serialization APIs do not support versioning.
 It prevents us from introducing changes in the layout of objects that support serialization.
-We are discussing about introducing versioning in serialization APIs.
+We are discussing versioning in serialization APIs.

 - dropping supported versions of dependent libraries (e.g. dropping cuDNN v2)